powsybl/powsybl-open-loadflow-knitro-solver/README.md

       - `RELAXED` : the optimisation problem formulation relaxing satisfaction problem.
       - `USE_REACTIVE_LIMITS` : the optimization problem formulation relaxing satisfaction problem and integrating reactive limits in constraints.
       Note that using this solver requires disabling the `useReactiveLimits` parameter in `LoadFlowParameters`, for compatibility reasons with the way outer loops are launched in Open-Load-Flow.
-Doing so, the Open-Load-Flow checks that disable voltage control when the reactive power bounds are not sufficiently large are not performed, which may explain some of the differences in results between the Newton–Raphson solver and the Knitro solver.
+Doing so, the Open-Load-Flow checks that disable voltage control when the reactive power bounds are not sufficiently large (see [OLF documentation](https://powsybl.readthedocs.io/projects/powsybl-open-loadflow/en/latest/loadflow/parameters.html)) are not performed, which may explain some of the differences in results between the Newton–Raphson solver and the Knitro solver.
       This will be addressed in a near future.
     - Use `setKnitroSolverType` in the `KnitroLoadFlowParameters` extension.

 2. **Voltage Bounds**: